Valjevo: History

 In the nearby village of Petnica, scientists found the first complete neolithic habitat in Serbia and dated it at 6,000 years old.
 In Roman times this area was part of the province of Moesia.
 Valjevo was mentioned for the first time in 1393.
 It was an important staging post on the trade route that connected Bosnia to Belgrade.

 During Ottoman rule, according to Matija Nenadović, there were 24 mosques in Valjevo in the late 18th century.

 At the beginning of the 19th century most of the territory of Serbia rapidly transformed.
 The Serbian revolution began with armed rebellion.
-In 1804, the local Serb population had rebelled against the Turkish lords and liberated a large part of Serbia.
-One cause for the revolution was the killing of two prominent Serbian commanders by the Ottoman Turks.
+In 1804, the local Serb population had rebelled against the Ottoman lords and liberated a large part of Serbia.
+One cause for the revolution was the killing of two prominent Serbian commanders by the Ottomans.
 The two well-known knights, Ilija Birčanin and Aleksa Nenadović, were beheaded in Valjevo on the bridge over the Kolubara.

 The settlement's development accelerated further in the 20th century, when Valjevo became an important industrial and cultural center.
-During the First World War the battle of Kolubara was fought in the immediate vicinity.
+During the First World War, the battle of Kolubara was fought in the immediate vicinity.
 A large hospital for the wounded was in the town.
 One of the captured partisan leaders Stjepan Filipović was executed by the Nazis in Valjevo in 1942.

 In 1999, Valjevo was repeatedly bombed during the NATO intervention in Yugoslavia.

 Settlements

+The city includes the neighbourhoods of Tešnjar, Bair, Brđani, Popare, Gradac, Peti Puk, Kličevac, Boričevac, Radino Brdo, Novo Naselje.

 Apart from the city, Valjevo covers the administrative area which includes the following settlements: